Symsyr/nexus_divus/README.md

 - **Automation**: Schedule and automate ETL processes to run at specified intervals.
 - **Error Handling**: Robust error handling and logging to ensure data integrity.
 - **Scalability**: Designed to handle large volumes of data efficiently.

+**Please note, this is a WIP tool and the features are not fully available**